 Why should I read this story picture book?

-* Enjoy stories and time together * Share positive ideas * Start conversations * Empower with knowledge * Talk about feelings * Build connection * Promote understanding * Support lifelong benefits of literacy *
+* Enjoy an interactive story * Share positive ideas * Start important conversations * Empower with knowledge * Talk about feelings * Nurture connection * Promote emotional literacy * Talk about feelings * Support lifelong benefits of literacy *

 With opportunities to recall positive moments and make some new happy memories along the way, will we discover happiness is closer than we think?